 No ordinary find!
 This tent is state of the art $24,000 US Armed Force’s huge Quonset-style Hut.
 It was designed for rapid deployment in the Middle East, has dead air space lining, multiple screened windows, and can be enclosed for privacy and provides insect protection.

 We booked and headed up to Geyserville, which is a beautiful drive.
 A quick stop a Wally World to get essentials like food and firestarter logs, cold coffee, wine, and a fishing pole, and we were all set.

 When we arrived, we found out that our wonderful host, William, had not been notified that we booked.
 Unphased, he asked us if we were up for hanging out a while so that he could prepare the hut.

-When you drive through the back of the property, the front entrance of the hut looks a tad uninviting.
+When you drive through the back of the property, the hut’s front entrance looks a tad uninviting.
 It seems a bit like an army camp from the front.
 And, there is an opportunity to clear some of the yards collection of cars.

 Outside the Quonset Hut

 Oh, heavenly outdoors.
 This place is a classic throwback to simpler times.
 A fire pit awaits you and plenty of wood to scourge for.
 Seating around the fire pit, a deck with a homemade table, and more seating.
 A gas grill, charcoal grill, etc. I could go on, but you get the point.
 There is everything you need and more to enjoy the wilderness.